 Nearby transportation corridors include Highway 18-151, a four-lane limited access highway that runs east-west about three miles south of the Town, and Highway 14, which runs from southeast to northwest and passes within a mile of the Town's northern border.

-According to the State Department of Transportation's (DOT's) long-range plan there are no plans for major changes to Highways 78 or 18-151 in the next 15 years.
-Work on Highway 14 in Cross Plains is anticipated by 2009.
+According to the State Department of Transportation's (DOT's) long-range plan there are no plans for major changes to Highways 78 in the next fifteen (15) years.
+There are plans to convert 18-151 to a limited access highway within the next five (5) years.

 It is unlikely that mass transit will be available within Vermont in the foreseeable future.
-However, there is a possibility of commuter train service in the rail corridor along Highway 14 through Black Earth.
-This will affect population distribution and increased housing demand, and may lead to further increases in local traffic.

-While the Town has no public off-road bicycle or walking trails, many town residents and visitors enjoy bicycling and walking on roads in the town.
+While the Town has no public off-road bicycle trails, many town residents and visitors enjoy bicycling and walking on roads in the town.
+Available in the Town are several public walking trails which are located at Pleasant Valley Conservancy and Parrish Savanna Conservancy.

 Regional airport facilities include Middleton Municipal Airport - Morey Field, a general aviation airport in Middleton, and the Dane County Regional Airport.